 Employability and Careers

-There are many careers for Information and Media Design graduates to pursue.
+There are many careers for information and communication technology graduates to pursue.
 Development engineers address technical issues and create efficient IT solutions and continuously optimize their products.
 Project engineers design and operate telecommunications equipment and facilities.
 They manage the projects and ensure that the customer demands are met.
 Sales engineers are in charge of planning and managing complex telecommunications marketing and sales processes.
 Key activities in their work also include marketing research and competitive intelligence.

 An important term used in telecommunications is “convergence”, which is the merging of voice and data services in mobile and fixed network infrastructures, an area requiring specialists for management and capacity planning.
 After all, networks must be developed in a way that guarantees they will fulfil the needs of the future.
 Our graduates also work in operating and servicing telecommunications facilities, in purchasing, logistics, training and professional development, marketing, and sales.